Jack Purcell

-John Edward Purcell (December 24, 1903 – June 10, 1991) was a Canadian world champion badminton player.
-Purcell was the Canadian National Badminton Champion in 1929 and 1930 and declared as world champion in 1933.
+John Edward Purcell (December 24, 1903 – June 10, 1991) was a Canadian badminton player.
+Purcell was the Canadian National Badminton Champion in 1929 and 1930.
 He retired in 1945, and pursued a career as a stockbroker.
 Purcell also designed an athletic shoe that bears his name, which is still popular today.

 Early years

 Born in Guelph, Ontario, Purcell excelled at tennis and golf as a child.
 He took up badminton in 1924, and rose quickly in Ontario's amateur ranks.
 Purcell won five consecutive Ontario championships from 1927 to 1931, and was the Canadian National Badminton Champion in 1929 and 1930.
 Purcell became the leading badminton player in Canada, which led him to write a badminton column for the Toronto Star.
 In 1931, Purcell traveled to England, having beaten all his competitors in Canada.
 There, he won the Surrey Doubles but got only as far as the semi-finals in the All-England Championships.